g0v-it/data-budget/README.md

 data-budget is designed to be the data provider component of a general system architecture composed by:

-- optional *API interfaces* that query the SPARQL endpoint and expose knowledge graph views as expected by software agents (e.g. LODMAP2D-api).
+- optional *API interfaces* (e.g. LODMAP2D-api) that query the SPARQL endpoint and expose knowledge graph views as expected by software agents.
 - one or more software agents to explore the knowledge graph (e.g LODMAP2D, YASGUI, LODVIEW, etc., etc.)

 ![architecture](doc/architecture.png)